Our Board of Directors

 Hannah Kinmonth-SchultzAssociate Board Member, Hannah Kinmonth-Schultz, graduated from the University of Wisconsin-Madison with a BS in Botany, then taught a kindergarten and 1st-grade loop in He Dog, South Dakota.
-She founded Camp Thunderbird with Leslie Barnard and Cristin Hedman, two other He Dog teachers in 2008 and lead the first three successful camps.
-She has completed her MS in Forestry and is working toward a PhD in Biology at the University of Washington.
-She lives in Seattle, WA with her husband Nick and daughter Mica.
+She founded Camp Thunderbird with Leslie Barnard and Cristin Hedman, two other He Dog teachers, in 2008 and led the first three camps.
+She served as President until 2013, and Treasurer until 2016.
+She continues to help with camp and led the STEM middle school camp in 2017.
+She has completed her MS in Forestry and PhD in Biology at the University of Washington.
+Currently, she is a post-doctoral researcher in the lab of Dr. Joy Ward at the University of Kansas.
+She lives in Lawrence, KS with her husband Nick and daughter Mica.

 David SchlesingerDavid Schlesinger grew up in Portland, Oregon, and taught sixth grade at He Dog Elementary School near Parmelee, South Dakota, after graduating from college.
 He currently lives in Chicago, Illinois, where he works as an editor at a trade book publishing company that also develops educational products.
 David also freelances as a German-to-English translator.
 He likes Bob Dylan, steel-frame road bikes, the Trail Blazers, and eating baked goods while drinking warm beverages.